Industrial Hemp Ag-Pilot Program for 2019 Planting Season

 Step 2: Download, print and complete the 2019 Hemp Ag-Pilot Program Application and the Pilot Program Application Checklist.
 You must submit an Ag-Pilot Program Application to participate, in addition to the grower and/or processor-handler application(s).

 Step 3: Thoroughly review the terms of the Sample Research Agreement.

 Step 4: The applicant (person signing the applications) MUST submit the following:

 One set of maps for all locations where you will grow, handle, store, process, broker or market industrial hemp.
 Maps should be on 8.5" x 11" paper and must clearly identify locations.
 Note: www.google.com/maps is a good resource.
 When the page comes up, click on the Satellite icon in the lower right hand corner and then enter the target address in the box at the top.
 Left click on the location of the field or facility to set a pin to show the address/coordinates.
-As an example, you can see the map for the Constitution Hall parking lot here.
+You can see the map for the Constitution Hall parking lot an example.
 Your application(s) must include the GPS coordinates for the locations.

 Check or money order made payable to the State of Michigan for the appropriate registration and/or license fees; do not send cash.
 Credit card payments cannot be accepted at this time.
 You may submit one check/money order for both amounts.